 - a.
 Students are required by Vermont Law and Graduate School and by the ABA to maintain regular and punctual attendance in all classes.
 Students are also required to complete all hours for clinical work, externship work, law review and journal work, and independent research and directed study projects. - b.
 Students who are absent from twenty percent (20%) of the regularly scheduled classes or who fail to complete required hours for other work shall be automatically withdrawn from the course with a grade of F-Wd.
 If a student is absent from a clinic or externship in violation of the clinic or externship policy, the student shall be automatically withdrawn from the clinic or externship with a grade of F-Wd.
-If a student is absent from any day

-- of the residential component of any course in the Online Hybrid JD, the student shall be automatically withdrawn from the course with a grade of F-Wd.
+If a student is absent from any day of the residential component of any course in the Online Hybrid JD, the student shall be automatically withdrawn from the clinic or externship withdrawn from the course with a grade of F-Wd.
+If a student is absent from any day of the residential component of any course in the Online Hybrid JD, the student shall be automatically withdrawn from the course with a grade of F-Wd.
 Instructors will notify the registrar's office of any student who misses more than the allowed classes - c.
 During the summer, a student will be automatically withdrawn from the course with a grade of F-Wd if the student is absent from any class if the class meets for fewer than four days; from two classes if the class meets for between four and 12 days; and from three classes if the class meets for more than 12 days. - d.
 Students are responsible for monitoring their own compliance with this policy. - e.
 Individual faculty cannot authorize absences in excess of those permitted under paragraphs b and c. - f.
 Individual faculty may adopt a more stringent attendance policy than specified in paragraphs b. and c. provided students are given written notice of the policy.